nathan-meehan/wp-db/README.md

 # wp-db
 Terraform project that deploys a MySQL instance with a web server running WordPress.
-Ansible is used to do the inital wordpress config.
+Ansible is used to do the inital WordPress config.

 ## Requirements
 - AWS Account + way to connect credentials to terraform